The 2022 Summit will be held in Milan from Monday 12 to Friday 16 September in partnership with Scarp de’ tenis.

-It is the only forum where street paper staff can meet with colleagues from around the world to learn from each other, share experience and form partnerships.
+Our international Summit is the only forum where street paper staff can meet with colleagues from around the world to learn from each other, share experience and form partnerships.
 It has been the backdrop of many innovations, including the Homeless World Cup, which started after a meeting at the 2001 Cape Town conference.

-For many street papers operating in isolation with limited resources, the summit provides vital inspiration, motivation, ideas and support.
-The summit also allows INSP the opportunity to gather information from our members and work on network-wide projects.
+For many street papers operating in isolation with limited resources, the Summit provides vital inspiration, motivation, ideas and support.
+The Summit also allows INSP the opportunity to gather information from our members and work on network-wide projects.

 INSP works hard to raise funds to support travel bursaries and secure pro bono support, sponsorship and discounts to ensure the delegate fee is affordable to our members in 35 different countries.
 If you are interested in being a sponsor, please email us.